JetBrains/Qodana/topics/inspection-profiles.md

 <var name="code-inspection-profiles-ide-help-url" value="https://www.jetbrains.com/help/idea/?Customizing_Profiles"/>
 <var name="ide" value="IDE"/>

-Inspection profiles keep information about the enabled inspections, the scope of files that these inspections analyze, and inspection severity settings. %product% uses inspection profiles to know how and what to inspect in a codebase.
+Inspection profiles let you configure the inspections, the scope of files that these inspections analyze, and inspection severity settings. %product% uses inspection profiles to know how and what to inspect in a codebase.

 ## Default profiles

 Out of the box, Qodana provides several predefined profiles:
-* `empty` contains no inspections, which can be used as a basis for manual configuration.
+* `empty` contains no inspections, which can be used as a basis for [manual configuration](#Create+your+profile).
-* `qodana.starter`is the default profile that triggers the [3-phase analysis](#three-phase-analysis).
+* `qodana.starter` is the default profile that triggers the [3-phase analysis](#three-phase-analysis).
 * `qodana.recommended` contains the preselected set of IntelliJ inspections.
 * `qodana.sanity` contains a small set of preselected inspections.
-If these inspections fail, the project is probably misconfigured, and further examining it will not produce meaningful results.
+If these inspections fail, the project is probably misconfigured, and further inspection will not produce meaningful results.
 See the [](linters.md) section for details on configuring a project for the desired linter.

 > Profile files are available on [GitHub](https://github.com/JetBrains/qodana-profiles/tree/master).